 Conditions Precedent to Operation of the Landfill.

 Pre-Development Conditions.
-During the permitting process and before construction of the Landfill, Company shall satisfy the following conditions (collectively, the “Pre-Development Conditions”) to the County’s sole satisfaction:
+During the permitting process and before construction of the Landfill, Company shall satisfy the following conditions (collectively, the “Pre-Development Conditions”) to the County’s reasonable satisfaction:

 Company shall apply for and obtain all Required Authorizations, including, without limitation, a new solid waste management facility permit from the Virginia Department of Environmental Quality (“VDEQ”), pursuant to the requirements of § 10.1-1408.1 of the Code of Virginia (1950) (the “Permit”).
-Prior to submitting an application for the Permit to VDEQ, Company shall submit such application to the County for review and comment.
-Upon Company’s submission of such application to VDEQ, and upon receipt of VDEQ’s draft or proposed Permit, Company shall submit the same to the County for review and comment; and this process shall be repeated until VDEQ approves the draft or proposed Permit.
+The Company shall submit an application for such permit to VDEQ together with an electronic copy to the County.
+Upon receipt of VDEQ’s draft or proposed Permit, Company shall submit the same to the County.

 Company shall submit to the County a pre-development package (the “Pre-Development Package”).
 Company may submit the Pre-Development Package to the County at any time prior VDEQ’s final approval of the Permit.
 The Pre-Development Package shall incorporate the following: